Dionysus099/My-First-Bootstrap-Page/README.md

 # My-First-Bootstrap-Page

-An example a page made on Bootstrap Framework.
+An example of a page made using Bootstrap Framework.